jacobkap/crimebythenumbers/docs/choropleth-maps.md

 Here we have a map of San Francisco broken up into neighborhoods.
 Is this a perfect representation of the neighborhoods in San Francisco?
 No. It is simply the city's attempt to create definitions of neighborhoods.
 Indeed, you're likely to find that areas at the border of neighborhoods are more similar to each other than they are to areas at the opposite side of their designated neighborhood.
 You can read a bit about how San Francisco determined the neighborhood boundaries [here](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Analysis-Neighborhoods/p5b7-5n3h) but know that this, like all geographic areas that someone has designated, has some degree of inaccuracy and arbitrariness in it.
 Like many things in criminology, this is just another limitation we will have to keep in mind.

 In the `head()` results there was a section about something called "epsg" and "proj4string".
 Let's talk about that specifically since they are important for working with spatial data.
-A way to get just those two results in the `st_crs()` function which is part of `sf`.
+A way to get just those two results is the `st_crs()` function which is part of `sf`.
 Let's look at the "coordinate reference system" (CRS) for `sf_neighborhoods`.

 ```r